 Wireless headphones are great, and once you find a pair that works for you, you'll never want to go back to the wired life ever again.
-The biggest difference between wired and wireless headphones is that they need to be charged when the battery dies, and to make your life a whole lot easier, you want to pick up a pair that charges via USB-C (the same connector that's probably on your phone).
+The biggest difference between wired and wireless headphones is that they need to be charged when their battery eventually dies, and to make your life a whole lot easier, you want to pick up a pair that charges via USB-C (the same connector that's probably on your phone).
 Here are all of the best ones we were able to find!

 - Some of the best: Sony WH-1000XM3